Top 3 Things You’ll Learn

 The intermingling of key players in the Rx industry can be very complex with many moving parts and constantly evolving. #PBM

-These first four elements are one part of the picture and barely scratch the surface of how the pharmacy system operates.
+These elements are part of the picture and barely scratch the surface of how the pharmacy system operates.
 There are additional players within the pharmacy ecosystem that include the consultant and the employer.
-This is where RxBenefits comes in.

 The Kaiser Family Foundation and Health Strategies Consultancy, 2015